-"Congress is empowered to determine the time of choosing the electors and the day on which they are to give their votes, which is required to be the same day throughout the United States; but otherwise the power and jurisdiction of the state is exclusive, with the exception of the provisions as to the number of electors and the ineligibility of certain persons"
+"Congress is empowered to determine the time of choosing the electors and the day on which they are to give their votes, which is required to be the same day throughout the United States; but otherwise the power and jurisdiction of the state is exclusive, with the exception of the provisions as to the number of electors and the ineligibility of certain persons..."

-McPherson, 146 U.S. at 35 (emphasis added). "[T]he First Section of the Second Article of the Constitution" "does grant extensive power to the States to pass laws regulating the selection of electors [T]hese granted powers are always subject to the limitation that they may not be exercised in a way that violates other specific provisions of the Constitution."
+McPherson, 146 U.S. at 35 (emphasis added). "[T]he First Section of the Second Article of the Constitution" "does grant extensive power to the States to pass laws regulating the selection of electors....
+[T]hese granted powers are always subject to the limitation that they may not be exercised in a way that violates other specific provisions of the Constitution."
 Williams v.
 Rhodes, 393 U.S. 23, 29 (1968) (emphasis added).
 See also Ray v.
 Blair, 343 U.S. at 227 (noting "the state's right to appoint electors in such manner, subject to possible constitutional limitations, as it may choose" (emphasis added)); Williams v.
 Virginia State Bd. of Elections, 288 F. Supp.
 622, 626 (E.D.
 Va.
-1968), aff'd mem.,

-393 U.S. 320 (1969) ("In short, the manner of appointment must itself be free of Constitutional infirmity.").
+1968), aff'd mem., 393 U.S. 320 (1969) ("In short, the manner of appointment must itself be free of Constitutional infirmity.").

-Although the electoral college was originally established to be an independent body of judicious individuals who would exercise their discretion in the same manner as other chosen representatives, in practice the electors have been chosen by popular vote in tandem with the presidential candidates they are pledged to support.
-21 Alabama law makes this practice mandatory.
-See $\S 17-14-31(c)$, Ala.
+Although the electoral college was originally established to be an independent body of judicious individuals who would exercise their discretion in the same manner as other chosen representatives, in practice the electors have been chosen by popular vote in tandem with the presidential candidates they are pledged to support.21 law makes this practice mandatory.
+See § 17-14-31(c), Ala.
 Code 1975.
 Although the names of the electors are not printed on the presidential ballot, § 17-14-32, Ala.
 Code 1975, "[a] vote for a particular presidential candidate is counted as a vote for the slate of electors pledged to support him."
 Hitson v.
 Baggett, 446 F. Supp.
 674, 675 (M.D.
 Ala.
 1978), aff'd mem., 580 F.2d 1051 (5th Cir.
 1978).
-Accordingly, when the Secretary of State, pursuant to state law, authorizes the printing of names of presidential candidates on the general-election ballot, he or she is also participating in executing the state's power under b.
-The Duty of the Secretary of State to Support the United States Constitution
+Accordingly, when the Secretary of State, pursuant to state law, authorizes the printing of names of presidential candidates on the general-election ballot, he or she is also participating in executing the state's power under Article II of the United States Constitution to select presidential electors.
+This power, however, expressly granted to the States by the Constitution, must be exercised in conformity with other provisions of the Constitution, including the qualifications clause.

-21In the first presidential election five state legislatures directly appointed the electors without any participation by the voters.
+$^{^{21}}$ In the first presidential election five state legislatures directly appointed the electors without any participation by the voters.
 McPherson, 146 U.S. at 29-30.
 Today "in each of the several States the citizens themselves vote for Presidential electors."
 Bush v.
 Gore, 531 U.S. at 104.